balena-io/upload-balena-release-asset/README.md

     file-path: "/some/path/licenses.tgz"
 ```

-### Uploads a file as a release asset on staging overwriting in case one existed
+### Uploads a file as a release asset on staging overwriting in case one existed with custom upload chunk size and parallel chunks

 ```yaml
 - name: Upload release asset